FionaGuerin/plantestic/README.md

 With our test case generator, developers can quickly uncover inconsistencies, fix them, and save costs.## Demo

 ## Features
+Plantestic is universal in that it can run in any development environment.
+For this, Plantestic uses Gradle.

+Plantestic is easy to use.
+On the one hand, you set it up by simply installing Java and downloading Plantestic.
+On the other hand, you generate a test case by simply filing a sequence diagram and entering one instruction.

+Plantestic has a powerful condition evaluation:
+A sequence diagram can contain alternative or optional interactions that it invokes under a certain condition.
+Plantestic will evaluate any condition that conforms to JavaScript.
+For this, it uses a JavaScript engine.

+You can pass parameters to your sequence diagram if you wish to custom configure its flows.
+For example, you no longer need to reveal security-critical information such as passwords in your sequence diagram.
+Plantestic evaluates the parameters using templating.

 ## Technologies
 ### Eclipse Modelling Framework (EMF)